rraj12345/Kulturehire_Data_Analyst_Internship/README.md

 18. **Factors That Boost Work Happiness and Productivity**: Lists the factors that respondents feel boost their happiness and productivity at work.
 19. **Sponsorship Requirement for Higher Education**: Calculates the percentage of respondents needing sponsorship for education abroad.

-### Datasets Information
+### Dashboards Information

-- **Executive Aspiration Dashboard.xlsx**: Dataset focused on executive career aspirations.
-- **Learning Aspiration Dashboard.xlsx**: Data on respondents' learning and educational aspirations.
-- **Manager Aspiration Dashboard.xlsx**: Survey data on managerial career goals and aspirations.
-- **Normalized DataSet.csv**: A normalized version of the data, formatted for easier analysis.

-Here’s an explanation for each section of the  dashboards

 ---
+- **Executive Aspiration Dashboard.xlsx**: Dashboard focused on executive career aspirations.
+- **Learning Aspiration Dashboard.xlsx**: Dashboard on respondents' learning and educational aspirations.
+- **Manager Aspiration Dashboard.xlsx**: Dashboard on managerial career goals of aspirations.
+- **Mission Aspiration Dashboard.xlsx** : Dashboard on missions and action of aspiration

 ### Dashboard 1: **GEN-Z Executive Dashboard**
+---

 This dashboard summarizes Gen-Z’s career preferences, work preferences, and gender distribution.